Jimmy Carpenter: Life and career

 In 2017, Carpenter issued Plays The Blues on the Vizztone label.
 His recording ensemble included both Ellis and Zito on guitar.
 By this time Carpenter had been appointed as the musical director for the Big Blues Bender, and as leader of the Bender Brass, which is the Bender’s house band.
 He is also president of the Las Vegas Blues Society.
 On September 20, 2019, Gulf Coast Records released Carpenter's next album, Soul Doctor.
 The album included guest appearances by Red Young (keyboards), plus the guitarist Nick Schnebelen on the track "Soul Doctor", with Zito playing slide guitar work on the track "Wild Streak".
 The album had a total of 10 tracks, of which Carpenter wrote, or co-wrote, seven.
 The lack of opportunity to promote the album, because of the limitations imposed by the COVID-19 pandemic in the United States, was partly offset by Carpenter being awarded his first Blues Music Award in 2021, after five previous unsuccessful nominations.
 The same year he received a "Participation Grammy" (not the statue, but a certificate recognizing contributions) for composing a piece of music that was recorded by the New Orleans Nightcrawlers.
 The piece, entitled "Tomb Tune", was on their 2020 album, Atmosphere.
 The album won the 2020 Grammy Award for Best Regional Roots Music Album.

 In 2021, Carpenter was given a Blues Music Award for the second consecutive year in the 'Instrumentalist - Horn' category.
 His next album, The Louisiana Record, was released on September 16, 2022, via Gulf Coast Records.
 The album contained Carpenter's reworkings of his favorite songs from New Orleans and Louisiana, and was recorded at the Dockside Studios in Maurice, Louisiana.
 Carpenter noted at first he was uncertain about the idea stating "With such a huge premium placed on original material, I wasn't sure a cover album would work.
 But when he (Vito) said we would go to Dockside... and record with my old friends from New Orleans, I was sold".

 In November and December 2022, Carpenter played dates in both the UK and US.
 For part of that tour, Carpenter enlisted the late Sherman Robertson's UK band, Blues Move.

+In June 2026 he toured the UK and Europe including imitate venues such as the Bromley Blues Club (Bromley Little Theatre) in South London, La Belle Angele in Edinburgh and the Old Brewery Store in Faversham, Kent.